peterkuaiun/Final-Year-Project/README.md

     - Feature Transformation
     - Graph Segmentation and Feature Transformation with Specific Classification

+ - Hole Detection in sensor network by CNN
+    -Hole Detection in Ground truth sensor network by CNN -Hole Detection in Force-Directed algorithms sensor network by CNN

 - 5.3	Performance Evaluation of Hole Detection in Sensor Network by Convolutional Neural Network
     - Count Number of Hole
     - Calculate Sensitivity and Specificity of Hole Detection result